Bikuiiserk/bikrampal.github.io/_pages/markdown.md

 # 🎓 Notes

 This file is organized by semester, with each course having a direct link to its notes.
 Simply click on a course to dive into the content and start learning.
 Notes that are not typesetted were taken during the class and therefore they might contain a few incorrect calculations which I suppose readers will be able to figure out.
 I would appreciate if the reader makes me aware of those then I would be able to correct it.
 On the other hand those which are typesetted are significantly error free apart from having typos.
-Any suggestions, comments or corrections are requested to mailed at bp23ms109 at iiserkol dot ac dot in.
+Any suggestions, comments or corrections are requested to mailed at bp23ms109 at iiserkol dot ac dot in .

 ---